d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 - enable_icc is set to false which means we cannot use this bridge for inter-container communication
-- enable_ip_masquerade is set to true, which means the traffic from the container will be NATed to access the external network (which we saw earlier when we successfully pinged 8.8.8.8)
+- enable_ip_masquerade is set to true, which means the traffic from the container will be NATed to access external networks (which we saw earlier when we successfully pinged 8.8.8.8)

 We can verify that inter-container communication is disabled by trying to ping C0 on its eth1 address (172.18.0.2) from another container on docker0 also